mdowns1999/data_structures_presentation/3-trees.md

 ##  How to Manipulate Bianary Trees and Efficeny of Bianary Trees
 Trees are intersting to manipulate.  down below are some of the common ways we can maniuplate trees:

-Set Operation       |         Description             | Effincency
+Set Operation       |         Description             | Efficiency
 --------------------|---------------------------------|------
 insert( )           | add value to tree               | O(log n)
 remove( )           | remove value from tree          | O(log n)